AnnaBonkhoff/Predict_severe_complications_after_stroke/Trained_models/README.md

 # Step-by-step description

-Trained models, as described in our publication (to be added upon acceptance), have been saved via Pickle (and can be loaded into the jupyter notebook
+Trained models, as described in our publication (to be added upon acceptance), have been saved via Pickle (https://wiki.python.org/moin/UsingPickle).

+In order to reuse our trained models to predict in-hospital mortality or severe complications after acute ischemic strokes, our jupyter notebook files need to be downloaded together with the respective .pkl-files that contain information on the trained models.

 #### Required patient information to generate new predictions

-The following clinical information need to be entered to generate predictions for each new patient (respective fields in the jupyter notebooks are marked:
+The following clinical information need to be entered to generate predictions for each new patient (respective fields in the jupyter notebooks are marked):

-Sociodemographic aspects:
 Age (in years)

 Sex_female (0 male, 1 female)